- 1:1 From: Paul, picked by God to work as an apostle1 of Jesus the Messiah. And from our dear colleague Timothy.2

 In Roman times Asia did not refer to the Far East.
 It was the territory on what is now Turkey’s west coast.
 It was home to one of the largest cities in the Roman Empire: Ephesus.
 Paul spent three years there, getting the church started.
 That’s longer than he is known to have spent anywhere else.
 The runner-up was Corinth: 1½ years.

-The Greek word can also mean sincerity or purity.
-Some Bible translations use the word “holiness” (NASB).
+More literally, “We acted with simplicity and sincerity.”
+The Greek word for ‘simplicity, aplotaiti (aplothti), can also mean “purity.”
+Some Bible translations use the word “holiness” (New American Standard Bible).

 Macedonia was a region in what is now northern Greece and the Republic of Macedonia, which is just north of Greece.
 Thessalonica was about 300 miles (480 km) north of Corinth, by land, and about 400 miles (645 km) mainly by sea.
 The trip by land, at 20 miles a day, may have taken around 15 days.
 By sea, sailing at about 4-5 knots, it could have taken about four days.